-The Company was successfully able to further expand retail coverage in FY'23 ending the year with c 460,000 stores in coverage.
-Brand franchise investments were also enhanced in FY'23 by c ₹ 5 crore.
+Key to this continued growth is expansion of distribution and investment in advertising spends.
+The Company was successfully able to further expand retail coverage in FY'24 ending the year with c 485,000 stores in coverage.
+Brand franchise investments were also enhanced in FY'24 by c ₹ 4 crore with total A&P increasing to c ₹ 29 crore.
 The expansion of coverage together with steady brand franchise investments sets your Company in a good place for a steady and sustained growth in the strategic Foods business.